-Justin Bieber And Hailey Baldwin Will Not Have Wedding Until Bieber’s Health Improves, Per People
+Justin Bieber And Hailey Baldwin Will Not Have Wedding Until Bieber’s Health Improves, Per ‘People’

 People around the star are currently optimistic that everything he is undergoing right now “will help him figure out his next chapter.”
 According to another insider, as of his birthday on March 1, Bieber was doing very well.

-“He’s got all the money he will ever need, and he’s starting to really center himself and focus on his future.”

-The insider continued, “Therapy has helped empower him: he’s focusing on the positives, not the negatives.
+“He’s got all the money he will ever need, and he’s starting to really center himself and focus on his future,” the insider said.
+“Therapy has helped empower him: he’s focusing on the positives, not the negatives.
 He knows that he’s beginning a new life.”